top of page

 1. Gather all the ingredients.

 2. Prepare the ingredients: Remove 8 anchovies from the jar, leaving the oil behind.
 Peel and thinly slice 1 garlic clove, lightly crush the second garlic clove with the back of the knife, then cut it into quarters.
 Quarter the olives lengthwise, and slice the capers.
-Put the stale bread into a food processor and blend into fine breadcrumbs.
+Put the stale bread into a food processor and process it into breadcrumbs.

 3. Boil the pasta: Bring a large pot of water to a boil.
 Once boiling, add salt.
-Drop the pasta into the water and cook according to packet instructions until al dente, in my case 12 minutes.
+Drop the pasta into the water and cook it until al dente, in my case 12 minutes.
 Check the pasta a couple of minutes before the timer ends to make sure it is not overcooking.

 4. Meanwhile, prepare the bread crumb topping (poor man's parmesan): while the pasta is boiling, heat a small frying pan over medium heat.
-Add the quartered garlic, followed by half of the bread crumbs, and toast until they become golden-brown, crunchy, and fragrant, stirring occasionally and making sure not to brown them too much.
+Add the quartered garlic, followed by half of the bread crumbs.
+Toast them until they become golden-brown, crunchy, and fragrant, stirring occasionally and making sure not to brown them too much.
 Once toasted, turn the heat to its lowest setting and keep them warm.

 6. Drain the pasta and mix it with the sauce: Drain the pasta, reserving a small cup of the cooking water.

-7. Serve: Serve the Struncatura immediately and hot in warmed bowls or pasta plates, garnished with the toasted breadcrumbs and chopped parsley.
-Serve the remaining bread crumbs on the side.
+7. Serve: Serve the Struncatura immediately on hot plates, garnished with the toasted breadcrumbs and chopped parsley.
+Serve the remaining bread crumbs in a bowl on the side.

 Comments